 In conclusion, it would be better to say!

-B2B business sector represents a huge and massive opportunity in the market for your potential business.
+The B2B business sector represents a massive opportunity for your potential business.

-For the smaller businesses processing for less than 100 orders per day, b2b order management system software is the ideal management plan for your business.
+For smaller businesses processing less than 100 orders per day, B2B Order Management System software is the ideal management plan for your business.

 For product selling, one vital part will be your product images and how you edit them.
 PixelPhant is a leading eCommerce product photo editing service that can edit your product image professionally and deliver them within 24 hours.